ElvisRBA/Roofstock/README.md

 # API Project
 The API project supports the functionalities for the backend of the application.

+## Requirements
+- .NET Core >= 3.1.301
+- DB Browser for SQLite (in case you want to inspect the "roofstock.db" database inside the API folder)

 ## Installation

 In a cmd console navigate to the API Project and run the following commands to start the API.